Bryn County Infants' and Junior School was one of two new

 it was not the end of the building - yet.
 Essex County Council, who set up an Education office in the school around the late

-and it was a big disappointment to the council when in the 1990s the centre closed following Essex
+successful and it was a big disappointment to the council when in 1992 the centre closed following Essex

 cul-de-sac was named Bryn Farm Close as a reminder of the areas past.